 Henry ground his palm into Branford’s.
 Please let the venom micro-bots be worth what I paid.

 Branford’s scowl wavered through Henry’s watery gaze.
 Henry blinked.
 His face tingled.
 No!
 Not yet!
 Just a little longer!
 His breathing quickened as razor-like shards slashed through his shoulder.
-He searched the crowd…and found her face.
+He searched the crowd…and order fluconazole canada found her face.
 “I’m sorry, Mom,” he mouthed as she clenched the chain-link fence, tears glistening on her blackened eye.

 Branford heaved.
 His eyes grew wide.
 He released Henry and lurched, blood streaming from his lacerated palm.
 Smiling, Henry collapsed.
 The glass capsule he’d taped to his palm did the trick, just like the smuggler at the spaceport promised.